ptahdunbar/o11y-as-code-terraform/instruqt-tracks/o11y-as-code-terraform-dev/03-lab-dashboards/assignment.md

 2. Copy the pre-built dashboard as a json file.
 3. Save the file as `o11y/dashboard/import.json`

-- Create a dashboard resource for the imported dashboard.
+- After those steps, create a dashboard resource for the imported dashboard.
-- Add this code snippet after `# TODO: Import a dashboard from a JSON file`
+- In `o11y/main.tf` add this code snippet after `# TODO: Import a dashboard from a JSON file`

 ```
 resource "newrelic_one_dashboard_json" "imported-dashboard" {